About Me

 - Sustainable open-source software (perhaps we should think more about “free as in freedom” as opposed to “as in beer”…)

-- My “Anti-AI AI Researcher Club” mentality (also see my Research Interests below)
+- My “Anti-AI AI Researcher Club” mentality – pondering empowering, efficient, and accurate architecture – that was born from my experience in ML Theory Research (also see my Research Interests below)

 - Fostering the ideal of an accessible, people-focused, “indie” web

-- Sustainable living (perhaps some form of Solarpunk?)
+- Sustainable living outside of computing (perhaps some form of Solarpunk?)

 - Pubic Libraries & Libraries of Things